Float Fishing In Ontario – When, Where And How

 Raven rods have been my first choice for many years and are ideal for great lakes steelhead and salmon rivers.

-What Is The Best line For Float Fishing?
+What Is The Best Line for Float Fishing?

 Anglers refer to the line on the reel as the mainline so it’s not confused with the leader line at the bottom of the rig.